 Sorry, you must log in to save an item.

-At the end of a long day, all you want to do is languish in a relaxing bath and let your worries gently melt away.
-But, did you ever stop to wonder how your bubble bath transforms from a liquid into hundreds of tiny bubbles or how your shampoo whips itself up into a thick and luxurious lather?
-If you've ever glanced over at the ingredient list on your shampoo bottle, you may have spotted sodium lauryl sulfate.
+At the end of a long day, all you want to do is lie back in a relaxing bath and let your worries gently melt away—relatable!
+And during your soak, you probably aren’t thinking about whether you’re using a shampoo with or without sulfates.
+But, have you ever stopped to wonder how your bubble bath transforms from a liquid into hundreds of tiny bubbles or how your shampoo whips itself up into a thick and luxurious lather?
+Well, sulfates (sodium lauryl sulfate and sodium laureth sulfate) are likely responsible.
 Sulfates are commonly found in a whole host of products, including shampoo, bubble bath, shower gel, and even toothpaste.
-The big question is, do you need sulfates in your beauty products?
-Here are five reasons you might want to switch to a sulfate-free shampoo or add sulfate-free hair styling and hair care products to your regimen.
+The big question that’s been going around the beauty industry as of late is do you need sulfates in your beauty products?
+We’re tackling this topic and sharing five reasons you may want to switch to a sulfate free shampoo or add sulfate-free hair styling and hair care products to your regimen.

 There are a number of reasons you may want to add a sulfate-free shampoo (and an entire sulfate-free hair care system) to your routine:

 If you have colored-treated hair, you may find that shampoos formulated with sulfates have an impact on your color, leaving it looking lackluster and faded.
 Color-treated hair needs extra care to keep it looking vibrant and healthy.
-There are sulfate-free moisturizing shampoos that help lock in moisture and keep colored hair feeling silky, soft, and manageable.
+There are sulfate-free moisturizing shampoos (we'll recommend one later!) that help lock in moisture and keep colored hair feeling silky, soft, and manageable.

 If your skin is more than a little sensitive, the AAD states that using shampoos and other personal products that contain sulfates, may potentially irritate your skin.
 If your skin becomes easily irritated, using a sulfate-free shampoo could help prevent this.
 In addition to trying a sulfate-free shampoo, if you’re experiencing itching, a flaking scalp, or red patches, it’s a good idea to make an appointment with your dermatologist/doctor to determine what is really happening to your scalp.